 The process of counselling and psychotherapy for anger management starts with better understanding the mind and brain as it relates to the powerful emotions and tendencies related to aggression.

 Next, learning stress management can be helpful to assist with mitigating the ‘tsunami’ of emotion and impulses that anger can bring in the moment.
 Next, we would explore other underlying emotions and the needs that are connected with the anger.
 We would explore how these relate to potentially unmet needs in early development.

 After this, we construct a plan for how to begin to get these ‘emotional needs’ met in the present, particularly with regard to the need for emotional boundaries and constructive self-empowerment in present life.

-Richmond Anger Counselling & Therapy
+Vancouver Anger Counselling & Therapy

 You can book a free 15-minute appointment here.